roynrishingha/roynrishingha/README.md

 👋 Greetings!

-I am Nrishinghananda Roy, a self-motivated software engineer with a primary focus on the Rust.
-Currently, I am honing my skills in backend development with Rust while also gaining proficiency in Typescript & React for projects in my current role.
+Myself Nrishinghananda Roy, a self-motivated software engineer with a primary focus on the Rust language.
+Currently, I am honing my skills in backend development with Rust while also gaining proficiency in Python, Typescript & React for projects in my current job.

-My passion lies in the Rust backend space.
+I'm primarily focused in the Rust backend space.
 Specially to develop high-performance and cost-effective APIs.
-And I love contributing to open-source Rust projects.
+And I often contribute into open-source Rust projects.